Apollo99-Games/Rigidbody-Network-Prediction-and-Reconciliation-for-Unity-NGO/README.md

     AddClientInputs(objectInputs, receiver.tick);
 }
 ```
 Here is an example of a server receiving input from a client with no compression.
-It's using about 104 bytes per tick in this case:
+Note redundant inputs is set to 9 in all the images:
 ![no compression](https://github.com/ApolloGames99/Rigidbody-Network-Prediction-and-Reconciliation-for-Unity-NGO/assets/163193765/2065738c-3a08-4815-8b43-ed82d650c9ab)

 Here are the inputs above but with compression ON (the InputPayLoad is the same, but not necessarily the values).